-It's this methodology around the tool that really makes it powerful.
+It's this methodology around the tool that makes it powerful.

-For tracking a budget, Mint is one of the most popular budgeting tools out there and we wanted to list them because they are free to use.
+For tracking a budget, Mint is one of the most popular free budgeting tools out there and we wanted to list them because they are free to use.

 This app is for you if: You want to know where your money is going each month without having to log into multiple accounts.
 Mint is free.